 JC believes that the arts can be entertaining and also a vehicle by which people can enter into a conversation on important issues.
 To that end she used the proceeds from her sell-out Nairobi performance of her play The Strong Room to help re-house 19 families who lost their homes in a fire that cut through Kibera.
 Her film Wazi?FM which features lesser-heard stories about urban refugees won several awards including an EU award for promoting peace and cultural understanding.
 JC is currently V-LED writer-in-residence using Verbatim Theatre to stimulate Local Climate Action.

 JC is regularly invited to speak at international events all over the world about her research on lesser-told African History.
 She won an award for her video podcast on African Soldiers in WW1 which is featured on the University of Oxford’s iTunes channel.
 She was a researcher and producer for the Women in Oxford’s History podcast series from 2016-2018

-JC is a 2018 Tell Yours Storyteller.
-She is currently developing Dance of Defiance which tells the story of Mekatilili wa Menza a Giriama woman who lead her people in a successful rebellion against British Colonial Forces in East Africa in the early 1900s.
+JC was a 2018 Tell Yours Storyteller a process through which she developed Dance of Defiance which tells the story of Mekatilili wa Menza a Giriama woman who lead her people in a successful rebellion against British Colonial Forces in East Africa in the early 1900s.